Share the document,

 Have you ever pushed back information sharing within the team because you focused on having something organized to perfection?
 Have you ever wished that a teammate had shared a piece of important information sooner?

-We believe a key to building autonomous teams is to ensure that information is shared quickly.
+We believe quickly sharing information is the key to building autonomous team.
 That is why we created esa, a system that helps team members work with information that has not yet been perfected.
 Through esa, users can easily and casually share imperfect information with the WIP (Work In Progress) feature, which shows other users that the information is still being worked on.
 If shared quickly, the current work issues you are working through and ideas that you have could guide your teammates toward new developments.

 Then, update the document and